codatio/codat-docs/blog/230428-April-Features.md

 This feature simplifies the process of invoicing clients for reimbursable expenses.

-### Support for Negative direct costs on bank accounts for QuickBooks Online
+### Support for negative direct costs on bank accounts for QuickBooks Online

 <div style={{ position: "relative", paddingBottom: "56.25%", height: 0 }}>
   <iframe